markybuilds/nba-stat-projections/memory-bank/activeContext.md

 - Created CLI tool for administrators to manage scheduled tasks.
 - Added health check endpoint for monitoring scheduler status.
 - Used Kubernetes CronJob for running the scheduler in production environment.
+- Implemented Prometheus metrics collection throughout the application.
+- Used the singleton pattern for metrics and alerts services.
+- Created a flexible alerts service with configurable notification channels.
+- Added proactive health checks to identify issues before they affect users.
+- Designed metrics middleware to track API request performance.
+- Implemented database query tracking for monitoring query performance.
+- Added circuit breakers to prevent alert storms.
+- Used a methodical approach to identify and merge duplicate code.
+- Preserved all functionality while eliminating duplication.
+- Updated configuration files to reflect the new project structure.

 ## Open Questions